MengXu95/GPDFJSS-MENG/README.md

 > [!NOTE]
 > This repository is intended as a research-oriented GP platform for DFJSS, helping users reproduce, understand, and extend the published methods in this project.

+> [!IMPORTANT]
+> **Our EvoSpeak paper is based on OfflineEvoSpeak.** OnlineEvoSpeak was implemented **after the paper was accepted** to make the workflow easier and more straightforward to run.
+It is a convenience extension, not the implementation used to produce the paper's reported results.

 ---

 ## 1. Repository purpose